Common Questions About HIV And STDs: Symptoms And Tests

 Antigen/Antibody test: This method of HIV testing involves drawing blood from the vein of the infected person.
 The window for such a method is 18-45 days.

 Nucleic Acid Test (NAT): The detection period for this method is between 10 to 33 days.
+The NAT method can detect HIV at its earliest stage.
 NAT also involves drawing blood from the vein.
-The NAT method can detect HIV at its earliest stage.

 Home Antibody test: This method of HIV testing is carried out by using either blood or saliva.
 The detection period for such a method is 23 to 90 days.